eminarikan/companyms/README.md

-# companyms is a RESTful web service for crud operations over mysql sample database.
+# companyms is a RESTful web service implemented with Spring Boot, Spring Web and Spring Data for crud operations over mysql sample database.